Skip to content

 The router module provides SPA-style client-side routing built on the History API.
 It integrates seamlessly with bQuery's reactive system.

-Internally, the router is now split into focused submodules (matching, navigation, state, links, utilities).
-The public API remains unchanged.
+Internally, the router is now split into focused submodules (matching, navigation, state, links, utilities), and the public API now also includes the isNavigating reactive signal.

 ts